-KornuCopia has created a multi-layered conceptual work for the fourth album and named it after a pun on the word 'primate'.
+KornuCopia has created a multi-layered conceptual work for the new album and named it after a pun on the word 'primate'.
 It was refreshing to hear an album with multiple concepts threaded throughout it.

 One concept is the way the album seems to travel through the seasons using sounds of the seasons to segue the songs.
 The second concept is how the flow of the album starts at pregnancy (Purusha In Utero) and follows the course of modern life observations until the desire to not want to participate leads to a death and rebirth of consciousness (Salvation Lay Within).
 The third concept is how many of the lyrics seem to possess an obscure line between being personal issues and being universal issues.
 I suspect the goal was to try and achieve both at the same time.